-Select PFL ORGANIZATIONS from the menu and add PFL id (HOCK690158).
+Select PFL ORGANIZATIONS from the menu, type “Hockey Gives Blood” or add PFL id (HOCK690158).

 The Hockey Gives Blood Player Ambassador program comprises of young developing hockey players from across Canada who have been recognized by their peers as influential champions.
 These ambassadors diligently promote the ongoing need for blood, stem cells and organ and tissue donations to help save lives.

 Canada Life has teamed up with Canadian Blood Services and Hockey Gives Blood as presenting sponsor of the Hockey Gives Blood Player Ambassador program during the 2020-2021 hockey season.

 Less than 1% of prospective donors on Canada’s stem cell registry are Indigenous.
 We were especially honoured to have Olympian Brigette Lacquette participate in the #BeAHero campaign to help improve the odds for Indigenous patients.